 It’s no surprise to us that some of the most groundbreaking literature of both the past and present has landed on a banned books list somewhere in the world.
 Stories meant to act as windows, as mirrors, or as inspiration, are deemed threatening, too controversial, and unfit for the public.
-This year during Banned Books Week, we honor these stories by highlighting a few of our favorite ones, which will always have a spot on our shelves.
+This year, as even more books are targeted for removal, we honor these stories by highlighting a few of our favorite ones, which will always have a spot on our shelves.

 Child abuse, religion, incest—these are just a few of the controversial topics in V.C.
 Andrews’s 40-year-old novel FLOWERS IN THE ATTIC.
 But these are the very same issues that make it such an insatiable read.
 The first of the Dollanganger series, this novel centers on Cathy, Chris, Cory, and Carrie—siblings who are locked in their grandmother’s attic by their superstitious mother.
 What happens in the attic reverberates over decades and generations, and is told over the course of many books.